dCache/dcache-book2/config-nfs.md

     principal="nfs/host.domain@<YOUR.REALM>";
     };

-Now your `NFS` client can securely access DCACHE.
+Now your `NFS` client can securely access dCache.

 Configuring principal-id mapping for NFS access
 ===============================================